ADM pursues big ag merger with grain trader Bunge: WSJ

 White Plains, New York-based Bunge operates in more than 40 countries and is Brazil’s largest exporter of agricultural products, while Chicago-based ADM says it has customers in 160 countries.

-ADM said it does not comment on “rumors or speculation,” while Bunge was not immediately available for comment.
+ADM said it does not comment on “rumors or speculation” Bunge did not respond to requests for comment.

-Grain companies have expanded into higher-margin endeavors, such as food ingredients and aquaculture, to offset weak results and wild swings connected to their traditional business of handling crops.
+Grain companies in recent years have expanded into higher-margin sectors, such as food ingredients and aquaculture, to offset weak results and wild swings connected to their traditional business of handling crops.

 In 2014, ADM bought natural ingredient company Wild Flavors for about $3 billion in its biggest deal ever.
-The company has also expanded into handling healthy ingredients such as fruits, nuts and “ancient grains.”
+The company has also broadened into handling healthy ingredients such as fruits, nuts and “ancient grains.”

 “News of the ADM bid is a bit surprising given that ADM had been indicating the company’s strategic direction was more towards value-added rather the traditional commodities,” said Farha Aslam, analyst for Stephens Inc.